Scripter17/url-cleaner/format.md

 Where applicable, other frontends should try to mimic this format.

+Frontends may make additional guarantees as desired, but clients should try to not rely on them if practical.

 ## Lines

 A series of UTF-8 bytes is split into lines by `\r\n` and `\n`, whichever comes first, and with no requirement that all lines be separated by the same separator.